usnistgov/metaschema/website/content/specification/_index.md

 TODO: discuss use only when flags may be present.

-In XML, the value of a field appears as the text child of the field's element.
+In XML, the value of a field appears as the textual data content of the field's element.
 In JSON and YAML, a property name is needed for the value.
 The `<json-value-key>` and `<json-value-key-flag>` elements provide a means to control the behavior of how this value is represented.

 If no `<json-value-key>` or `<json-value-key-flag>` element is declared, a property name value will be chosen based on the data type as follows:
   - If the field's `@as-type` is `markup-line`, then the property name will be `RICHTEXT`.